rtavenar/ml4ts_ensai/contents/align/align4ml.md

     \exp{- \frac{\text{soft-}DTW^{\gamma}(\mathbf{x}, \mathbf{x}^\prime)}{\gamma}}
 \end{equation}

-Though this kernel is not proved to be positive semi-definite, authors claim that, in practice, resulting Gram matrices happen to be psd in most of their experiments, hence allowing this kernel to be used in standard kernel methods, as discussed in the next section.
+Though this kernel is not proved to be positive semi-definite (except in the univariate case {cite}`blondelmensch2020`), authors claim that, in practice, resulting Gram matrices happen to be psd in most of their experiments, hence allowing this kernel to be used in standard kernel methods, as discussed in the next section.